c410-f3r/wtx/wtx-docs/src/http-server-framework/README.md

 # HTTP Server Framework

-A small and fast to compile framework that can interact with many built-in features like PostgreSQL connections.
+A small and fast to compile framework that can interact with many built-in features.

+* Databases
+* JSON
+* Middlewares
+* Streaming
+* URI router
+* WebSocket

 If dynamic or nested routes are needed, then it is necessary to activate the `matchit` feature.
 Without it, only simple and flat routes will work.